draddo11/100-days-of-code/r2-log.md

 Having issues with netlify for live hosting

 ##R2D100
-was hoping to host the angular 7 site on github pages facing some issues
+was hoping to host the angular 7 site on github pages facing some issue